Run, Swim, Throw, Cheat, 9780199678785

 Summary

-Drugs in sport are big news, and the use of performance-enhancing drugs is widespread.
-In this book, Chris Cooper, a biochemist, delves into the science behind doping.
+Drugs in sport are a significant topic, with the use of performance-enhancing drugs being widespread.
+In this book, Chris Cooper, a leading biochemist, delves into the science behind drug use in athletics.

 Book Details